jszymanowski/breeze/ROADMAP.md

    - [ ] `Flex.Item`, to support [child classes like `flex-1`](https://tailwindcss.com/docs/flex#basic-example)
    - [ ] `Grid.Item`
 1. Add responsive options to `Flex` and `Grid`
-1. Add more options, from Tailwind:
+1. Add more options, from Tailwind, for all components:
    - [ ] stretch
    - [ ] numeric variants
+   - [ ] box stuff
    - [ ] ...etc

 ### Long-term